 Additional open access information for councils includes:

 - information about the local authority, such as annual reports (including for bodies exercising functions delegated by the local authority), EEO management plans and any codes referred to in the Local Government Act 1993;

 - information in returns of interests (pecuniary interests) or other returns filed by councillors or staff;

 - land registers, registers of delegations and current declarations of disclosures of political donations;

 - plans and policies such as for approvals, management of community land and environmental planning instruments; and

 - information about development applications made on or after 1 July 2010 including associated documents and records of decisions.

 The Chief Executive of the Office of Local Government may, in consultation with the Information Commissioner, adopt mandatory provisions for inclusion in council’s agency information guides.
 If so, councils must include the mandatory provision unless the Chief Executive approves otherwise.

 The IPC has also published GIPA Guideline 3: For local councils – personal information contained in development applications: What should not be put on council websites, as well as resources on copyright and compliance with the GIPA Act to assist councils with meeting their open access information requirements.
-Councils should refer to the IPC’s Copyright and the GIPA Act: Frequently Asked Questions for councils.
+Councils should refer to the IPC’s GIPA Act and Copyright.

 In addition to information provided on a website, councils must also make open access information available by: